Skip to content

 vMix is the production-truck-in-a-box pick.
 It supports multiple simultaneous 4K NDI inputs, real-time virtual sets, and instant replay.
 Those are features that don’t exist in OBS.

-We covered the best vMix alternatives and use cases separately because the licensing tiers ($60 to $1,200) deserve their own breakdown.
+The best vMix alternatives and use cases get a separate breakdown because the licensing tiers ($60 to $1,200) deserve their own page.
 For sports broadcasters, conferences, and church A/V teams, vMix is a serious tool.
 It’s overkill for solo streamers.

 #Wirecast

 Wirecast from Telestream is the macOS-friendly counterpart to vMix.
 It supports a wide range of cameras and capture cards, and the Studio tier handles up to 8 sources for around $25/month billed annually.
-The 2026 release ships an Apple Silicon native build, which made a real difference in our M-series MacBook tests over the older Rosetta 2 builds we benchmarked.
+The 2026 release ships an Apple Silicon native build, which runs noticeably more efficiently on M-series Macs than the older Rosetta 2 builds it replaces.

 It’s expensive, but it’s the only pick that actually matches a TV broadcast workflow on a Mac.